Gluten Free Sourdough Starter

 Customize Your Starter

-May people ask what kind of gluten free flour they should use to make sourdough starter.
-We tried using superfine brown rice flour, teff flour and buckwheat flours (both light and dark.)
-For our taste, and for all-purpose use, we chose superfine brown rice flour.
+Many people ask what kind of gluten free flour they should use to make sourdough starter.
+We tried using regular brown rice flour, superfine brown rice flour, teff flour and buckwheat flours (both light and dark.)
+For our taste, and for all-purpose use, we chose superfine brown rice flour (less grit, quicker to mature.)
 It’s easy to work with, and fairly neutral in flavor.
 Superfine brown rice flour is also an ingredient in our flour, Flour Farm Organic Gluten Free Flour Blend.
-Brown rice sourdough starter complements our recipes perfectly.
+Superfine brown rice sourdough starter complements our recipes perfectly.
 However, you may use your favorite gluten free grain flour.
 You may have to adjust your feeding schedule or timing through another online post or through trial and error.
 We do not recommend using a starch.

 Given the details outlined in this blog, your starter may vary given the temperature of your home, the precision of measurement, the quality of your chosen flour, and the quality of your water.
 In addition, you may have kombucha brewing in the kitchen or a compost sitting on the counter.
 These two factors bring additional yeast strands to the mix.
 The best way to deal with creating your own starter is to relax and go with the proverbial flow.
 If your starter turns black or has not matured within 8 days, start over.
 Don’t give up.
 It took us several tries before we felt like the starter was, “right.”

 Thank you, Sadie Sheffer for sharing Srsly’s sourdough bread starter instructions at Experience Life.
 The information shared helped get us over the 4 day hump!
-Please share with us your experience making sourdough starter.
-Leave a comment in the section provided below.
+Please share with us your experience making gluten free sourdough starter.
+Leave a rating and comment in the section provided below.

 Equipment: Digital scale (preferred,) Large glass bowl or container with loose fitting lid, Measuring cups, Sturdy spoon